cognitedata/cognite-synthetic-tags/README.md

 {"value_1": 23, "value_1_percent": 33,3333333333}
 ```

+#### Avoiding Cache

+In case that the caching is not desired (i.e. if we wanted to query the CDF again in each of the three `resolve()`
+calls above) we should create a new instance of `TagResolver` for each one (i.e. use
+`TagResolver(retrival_function).resolve` instead of `resolver.resolve`).

 ### Multi-value Lookups (Series)

 While the primary motivation for **Synthetic Tags** library was to facilitate single-value lookups, as seen in the
-examples above, the library also supports retrieval of multiple datapoints (as `pd.Series`) as well as performing
+examples so far, the library also supports retrieving of multiple datapoints per tag (as `pd.Series`) as well as
-element-wise operations on them.
+performing element-wise operations on them.

-#### Avoiding Cache

-In case that the caching is not desired (i.e. if we wanted to query the CDF again in each of the three examples above)
-we should create a new instance of `TagResolver` for each example (i.e. use `TagResolver(retrival_function).resolve`
-instead of `resolver.resolve`).
+See "Full examples" section below for more examples with Series.

 ### Multiple Data Stores